How To Tell If Someone Checked Your Location on Snapchat

 One of the biggest surrounding questions, of course, is whether you can see when someone looks at your location on Snap Map.
 There are plenty of options within Snap Map itself, but it never becomes obvious whether or not the service allows you to easily check who is or is not looking at your location online.
 As always, protecting yourself and your identity online is as important as it can be in 2018, so let’s take a look at how to protect your identity with Snap Map.

 What Exactly is a Snap Map?

 One of Snapchat’s most controversial features upon its release, Snap Map is a feature added to Snapchat that allows you to share your location with your friends and view where your friends are when they open the app.
-When Snap Map is enabled in your app, it shares your location with either your entire friends list, select friends, or none at all, depending on your choice in the app.
-The latter option is selected by enabling Ghost Mode, which hides your location for either a specified amount of time, or until you manually disable Ghost Mode.
+When Snap Map is enabled in your app, you choose from one of four privacy settings:

 Can you see if someone checked your location on Snapchat?

 The answer to this is a bit more complicated than you might think.
 Most of the time, the answer is a hard no. Since opening the Snap Map from the camera display shows everyone’s location on your map, it’s tough for Snapchat to actually display who has viewed your location.
 Just because someone scanned by your Bitmoji on the map doesn’t mean they were actually checking out your place in Snap Map; instead, they might have been looking to see a different person’s location, or no specific person’s location at all.
 They might have even opened the map by accident when sliding their finger on the screen.